 As a business owner, there are risks and worries that fall upon your shoulders.
-But knowing that you’re protected in case of any of your workers getting injured can truly save the day for you and your finances.
-This is how Workers Compensation Insurance will change your life in 2022!
+But knowing that you have protection in case any of your workers get injuries can truly save the day for you and your finances.
+This is how Workers’ Compensation Insurance will change your life in 2022!

 What is Workers Compensation Insurance?

-A workers compensation insurance is also known as workers comp is a kind of business insurance that gives your employees protection in case of work-related accidents, illnesses, or injuries.
-It is designed to provide medical care, wage benefits, rehabilitation, and even death benefits to families of employees who died or get killed on the job.
+A workers compensation insurance, also known as workers comp, is a kind of business insurance that gives your employees protection in case of workplace accidents, illnesses, or injuries.
+It is to provide medical care, wage benefits, rehabilitation, and even death benefits to families of employees who die in the workplace.

 Although it is mandated by most U.S. states, the coverage and benefits vary from state to state.
 The state also decides who can sell and handle this type of insurance.
 It can be from state-run agencies, from the state itself, or private insurance companies.

 Who are Eligible to Receive Workers Compensation Insurance?

 Any employee is eligible to receive workers comp.
 But not everyone working is a legitimate worker.
 You are an employee if you are:

 - Has a long-term position in the company.

 - Performs regular tasks for the business of the employer.

 - Can work part-time or full-time depending on the needs of the employer.